Welcome. Thank you for your interest in my book.

 EUROPEAN FIRE ANTS

 The European fire ant (EFA), genus Myrmica, is reddish-brown and about 4mm / 0.2in.
-Hatched egg to egg production takes about 2 years, which is also the approximate lifespan for workers and queens.
+Hatched egg to egg production takes about two years, which is also the approximate lifespan for workers and queens.

 They don’t usually enter homes; nevertheless, an infestation in your backyard could restrict its full enjoyment due to its aggressive nature and stinging ability.